 Researchers should focus on the initial buy-in for research, collaborate with stakeholders throughout the research journey, and how findings are shared back with stakeholders.
-Academy Xi's Eric Lutley posed a bunch of questions to Dovetail's User Research Lead Jess Nichols about how researchers can become stakeholders' trusted advisor.
+Academy Xi's Eric Lutley posed a bunch of questions to User Research Leader Jess Nichols about how researchers can become stakeholders' trusted advisor.

 How to get buy-in and budget for research